-Though widely hailed as breakthrough medical devices when they first came onto the market, experts are now recommending that patients avoid them.
+Though widely hailed as breakthrough medical devices when they first came onto the market, experts now recommend that patients avoid them.
 The onslaught of problems (which seems to span all metal hip implants, regardless of manufacturer) is one reason that Johnson & Johnson has been phasing out their DePuy ASR implants.
-Of course, the phase out allows a manufacturer to retire a device gracefully, despite the fact that a full-blown hip implant recall is warranted in these cases.
+Of course, the phase-out allows a manufacturer to retire a device gracefully, despite the fact that a full-blown hip implant recall is warranted in these cases.

 What did Johnson & Johnson (DePuy) Do Wrong To Cause Hip Implant Injuries?